lruijsink/vera/README.md

 # vera
 Insert I just think they're neat meme

-This might be useful some day.
-Helps stay sane when dealing with variadic template packs.
+Supposed to help stay sane when dealing with variadic template packs.
+If this becomes useful at some point, I'll add examples.